OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 platform-version: o11
 ---

-# Get source code of an application
+# Get the source code of an application

 For OutSystems customers security is an important aspect of an application development cycle.
 A common security best practice recommends that the code should be analyzed statically (SAST).

 OutSystems platform provides an API that enables our customers to download the generated code for the current running apps.
-The source code package returned by the API contains the **server-side code** and the **native code**, if it’s a mobile application.
+The source code package returned by the API contains the server-side code and the native code, if it’s a mobile application.

 This will leverage the customers' ability to request the source code of an OutSystems application and run-it against one of the SAST tools they might use in-house.